jn89b/rst_ME400/tutorial_2/docs/to_do.md

   - Acquire proficiency in object-oriented programming in Python by creating classes with attributes and methods.
   - Develop expertise in performing data analysis by leveraging Python libraries like Matplotlib, Pandas, and NumPy.
 Focus on processing and visualizing Ardupilot data to extract meaningful insights and patterns.

+## Notes from Dan
+- No students enrolled
+- Build a library of gold standard tutorials for students to utilize, share with institution
+- Finish off the Fall
+- Deliverables:
+  - 2 Tutorials
+  - Grading Rubric and Fall
+- Next 2 Tutorials:
+  - Tutorial 3: Building a quadcopter and motor testing
+  - Tutorial 4: Conducting actual flight test
+- Spring 2024 Deliverables once 1 and 2 are done:
+- For each Rubric what am I looking for, and some short feedback that I can give to the students for feedback, on what is questionable and satisfactory standard?
+- Tutorial Task 2:
+  - Power through Tutorial 2:
+- Stay on contact through Teams.
+- Once I have feedback on Tutorial 1:
+  - Work on rubric for Tutorial 1
+- Engaged and Novices:
+- Keep track of students who utilize the tutorial for feedback:
+  - Notify Dan on how they're doing feedback

 ## Python Functions
 Python Functions